Female pattern hair loss

 Many studies have shown that hair loss is not merely a cosmetic issue, but it also causes significant psychological distress.
 Compared to unaffected women, those affected have a more negative body image and are less able to cope with daily functioning.
 Hair loss can be associated with low self-esteem, depression, introversion, and feelings of unattractiveness.
 It is especially hard to live in a society that places great value on youthful appearance and attractiveness.

 Should I have any hormone tests done?

-Your doctor may arrange blood tests that include female and male sex hormone levels as well as thyroid function, as part of the diagnostic workup for your hair loss.
+Blood tests include female and male sex hormone levels as well as thyroid function, as part of the diagnostic workup.

 The majority of women affected by FPHL do not have underlying hormonal abnormalities.
 However a few women with FPHL are found to have excessive levels of androgens.
 These women tend also to suffer from acne, irregular menses and excessive facial and body hair.
 These symptoms are characteristic of polycystic ovarian syndrome (PCOS) although the majority of women with PCOS do not experience hair loss.
 Less often, congenital adrenal hyperplasia may be responsible.

 What treatments are available?